 - Set whether the mouse pointer behavior is optimized for games. - Set whether the mouse pointer sticks at the edges of the window in Window mode (p.
-41). - Set whether modifier keys are optimized for games. - Set whether edge swipe gestures are enabled.
+42). - Set whether modifier keys are optimized for games.

 To access Mouse & Keyboard settings: